e2b-dev/E2B/README.md

 # 🤝 Contributing
 We welcome any contributions!
 If you want to contribute to the project check out the [contibution guide](CONTRIBUTING.md) and join our [Discord](https://discord.gg/dSBY3ms2Qr).

-# 📆 Roadmap
+# 📆 Short-term Roadmap
-1. Make sure people can run e2b locally without issues and the DX is smooth.
+1. ✅ ~~Make sure people can run e2b locally without issues and the DX is smooth.~~
-2. Add support for more models.
+2. 🚧 Add support for more models.
     - Let users request new models.
 Later create a system that will let users use any model.
 3. Improve model's understanding of the context based on the instructions
 4. Support for more tools
 5. Improve the dashboard UI
-6. Let users edit prompt
+6. 🚧 Let users edit prompt
 7. Let users customize tools and build custom workflows for the agent
 8. Release cloud version